dbonfigli/yatorrent/README.md

           Max allowerd total download bandwidth, with associated unit, e.g 10MiB (MiB is different from MB, the value is always bytes regardless of the case of "b", optional, no limit if not provided) [env: MAX_DOWNLOAD_BANDWIDTH=]
   -u, --max-upload-bandwidth <MAX_UPLOAD_BANDWIDTH>
           Max allowerd total upload bandwidth, with associated unit, e.g 10MiB (MiB is different from MB, the value is always bytes regardless of the case of "b", optional, no limit if not provided) [env: MAX_UPLOAD_BANDWIDTH=]
-  -e, --terminate-when-complete
+  -e, --exit-when-complete
-          Terminate the client when the download is complete [env: TERMINATE_WHEN_COMPLETE=] -h, --help
+          Exit the client when the download is complete [env: EXIT_WHEN_COMPLETE=] -h, --help
           Print help
   -V, --version